d953i/vcu1525_scripts/README.md

-# vcu1525_scripts
+# Various FPGA scripts and tools.

-Various VCU/BCU/BTU scripts and tools.
+- VCU1525/BCU1525/BTU1525 console script to load bitstream to multiple cards using Vivado in "batch" mode(no GUI)